Economy

 How Are We Doing?

-In 2019, Colorado Springs had 18,727 employers, with 25 employers per 1,000 residents of working age.3 The number of employers in Colorado Springs grew by 13.8% over a 10-year period.
+In 2022, Colorado Springs had 19,614 employers, with 26 employers per 1,000 residents.3 The number of employers in Colorado Springs grew by 18.5% over an 12-year period.
 That growth rate ranked 4th of 6 peer communities, exceeding that of Boulder and Albuquerque.
-Colorado Springs had 105 employers with at least 250 employees, up from 97 a decade earlier.
+Colorado Springs had 130 employers with at least 250 employees, up from 97 in 2010.
 Healthy growth requires growth in the overall number of employers and also the number of larger employers.
-Both are shown in the graph below, with total employer base on the vertical axis and large employers on the horizontal axis.
-Over the past decade, Colorado Springs has seen a modest increase in average employer size.
-Growth in the number of employers has not quite matched the area’s population growth.
+Both are shown in the graph below, with total employer base on the vertical axis and the relative size of employers on the horizontal axis.
+Over the past 12 years, Colorado Springs’ profile has been stable.
+Growth in the number of employers has kept pace with the area’s population growth.

 WHY IS IT IMPORTANT?